-Dr. Nisha Mehta, a radiologist best known for her Physician Side Gigs site and Facebook group, spoke on physician burnout and wellness, and incorporated a discussion of physician suicide into her second talk at the request of conference attendees.
+Dr. Nisha Mehta, a radiologist best known for her Physician Side Gigs site, spoke on physician burnout and wellness, and incorporated a discussion of physician suicide into her second talk at the request of conference attendees.
 These issues are bigger than money, and Dr. Mehta addresses them with a sensible, thoughtful approach.

 Mike Piper, CPA, the Oblivious Investor and author of a whole slew of books, gave a couple talks on Social Security, tax reduction and best business structures for physicians.
 I marveled at his depth of knowledge on these subjects.